clinicedc/edc-action-item/README.md

 See module `ambition-ae.action_items` for examples.

-### Defining an action items
+### Defining action items

-In the root of your App, define an `action_item` module.
-The edc-action-item site controller will autodiscover this module and register the action item classes.
+In the root of your App, define an `action_items` module.
+The edc-action-item site controller will `autodiscover` this module and `register` the action item classes.

-To register action item classes:
+Register action item classes in the `action_items` module like this

     site_action_items.register(AeInitialAction)